Posts

 Image

 The trailhead - License our images here .
 The Looking Glass Rock is a huge monolith with shiny iced cliffs that work as mirrors for the sun in winter.
-This is the most popular hike in Pisgah National Forest, so... we ended parking on the roadside - not much parking space at the trailhead.
+The trail to the top is the most popular hike in Pisgah National Forest, so... we ended parking on the roadside - not much parking space at the trailhead.
 Many switchbacks in the first section of the climb.
 This is why many say that this trail is hard, but is not that bad.
 Moderate would be a better definition.
 At the end of the trail is the sloped flat with the reward for making the effort of walking up here.
 Great views of the Smokies from the end of the Looking Glass Rock trail.
+We rested up there and ate a snack.
 Ten minutes later, arrived a bunch of young hikers that began to compete for the closest selfie to the edge of the cliff.
 Instagramic nonsense.
-At 4,000 feet elevation, a fall is not joke.
-We left.
-On the way back, we stopped at ev
+A fall from this high is not joke.
+We l